 With the weather heating up and more people able to eat out at venues with COVID restrictions easing across the country, it’s a great time to ensure your food safety standards are up to scratch.
-It’s also Australian Food Safety Week from 14-21 November 2020 and the theme this year is “Food Safety – it’s in your hands”.
+It’s also Australian Food Safety Week from 13-20 November 2021 and the theme this year is “Food Safety – be prepared”.

 The Food Safety Information Council recommend these 5 simple tips to avoid becoming (or causing!) one of 4.1 million cases of food poisoning each year.